wirebits/PicoHID-Scripter/README.md

    - Means circuit python is successfully flashed in the Raspberry Pi Pico or Pico W.
 5. Open `CIRCUITPY`.
    - There are two important things in it : `lib` folder and `code.py` file.
-6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases)
+6. Download latest Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases)
 7. Extarct the ZIP file.
 8. Go to the `lib` folder in the extracted ZIP file.
 9. Copy `adafruit_hid` folder in the `lib` folder of `CIRCUITPY`.
 10. Done!
 Now, Raspberry Pi Pico is ready to use as a USB Rubber Ducky.

 # Supported Boards
-- Raspberry Pi Pico
-- Raspberry Pi Pico W
-- Raspberry Pi Zero W
-- Waveshare RP2040 Zero
+- Those microcontroller borads which have RP2040 & RP2350 chipsets.

 # Mnemonic Table
 | Mnemonic | Description                                                                                                                                                                                   | Example                            |